aguegu/sourcekit.cc/PiTray-mini.md

 * 1 SD card socket for CM4 variants without eMMC
 * 1 USB Type-C connector for powering and also programming eMMC variants of CM4
 * 1 Boot Mode Switch for programming mode and normal mode
-* 1 RUN botton for easy reset
+* 1 RUN button for easy reset
 * 1 Red Power LED
 * 1 Green Activity LED
 * 2 mounting holes for CM4